-- 1. The contribution that access to affordable, high quality child care can make to: - a. increased participation in the workforce, particularly for women - b. optimising children's learning and development. - 2.
-The current and future need for child care in Australia\, including consideration of the following: - a. hours parents work or study, or wish to work or study - b. the particular needs of rural, regional and remote parents, as well as shift workers - c. accessibility of affordable care - d. types of child care available including but not limited to: long day care, family day care, in home care including nannies and au pairs, mobile care, occasional care, and outside school hours care - e. the role and potential for employer provided child care - f. usual hours of operation of each type of care - g. the out of pocket cost of child care to families - h. rebates and subsidies available for each type of care - i. the capacity of the existing child care system to ensure children are transitioning from child care to school with a satisfactory level of school preparedness - j. opportunities to improve connections and transitions across early childhood services (including between child care and preschool/kindergarten services) - k. the needs of vulnerable or at risk children - l. interactions with relevant Australian Government policies and programmes. - 3.
+- 1. The contribution that access to affordable, high quality early childhood care and education (ECEC)services can make to: - a. increased participation in the workforce, particularly for women - b. optimising children's learning and development. - 2.
+The current and future need for child care in Australia, including consideration of the following: - a. hours parents work or study, or wish to work or study - b. the particular needs of rural, regional and remote parents, as well as shift workers - c. accessibility of affordable care - d. types of ECEC services available including but not limited to: long day care, family day care, in home care including nannies and au pairs, mobile care, occasional care, and outside school hours care - e. the role and potential for employer provided child care - f. usual hours of operation of each type of care - g. the out of pocket cost of child care to families - h. rebates and subsidies available for each type of care - i. the capacity of the existing child care system to ensure children are transitioning from child care to school with a satisfactory level of school preparedness - j. opportunities to improve connections and transitions across early childhood services (including between child care and preschool/kindergarten services) - k. the needs of vulnerable or at risk children - l. the specific needs of Aboriginal and Torres Strait Islander children and families, including reduced fees in all federally funded services.
+Anecdotal evidence suggests these families enrol but affordability and transport means they often withdraw early and miss out on 'prior to school 'learning experiences. - m. interactions with relevant Australian Government policies and programmes. - 3.
 Whether there are any specific models of care that should be considered for trial or implementation in Australia, with consideration given to international models, such as the home based care model in New Zealand and models that specifically target vulnerable or at risk children and their families. - 4.
-Options for enhancing the choices available to Australian families as to how they receive child care support, so that this can occur in the manner most suitable to their individual family circumstances.
+Options for enhancing the choices available to Australian families as to how they receive child care support, so that this can occur in the manner most suitable to their individual family

+- circumstances.
 Mechanisms to be considered include subsidies, rebates and tax deductions, to improve the accessibility, flexibility and affordability of child care for families facing diverse individual circumstances. - 5.
 The benefits and other impacts of regulatory changes in child care over the past decade, including the implementation of the National Quality Framework (NQF) in States and Territories, with specific consideration given to compliance costs, taking into account the Government's planned work with States and Territories to streamline the NQF.